aokeson/Efficient-Explainable-Dementia-Prediction/README.md

  - ***Data_Processing/***
     - **1_ROSMAP_preprocess_data_windows.ipynb** - Obtain samples with appropriate "input data window" and "prediction windows" for longitudinal risk prediction.
 Split samples into appropriate cross-validation and test sets.
     - **2_standardizing_variables.ipynb** - Normalizes variables for modeling.
+    - **2.1_standardizing_variables-jbhi_revision.ipynb** - Additional analyses added for JBHI revision (added some analyses to determine which rows/columns to keep for missing data imputation experiements; code to do pre-processing for data with normalized cognition scores based on age/sex/edu )
     - **3_Processing_impute_and_stack_features.ipynb** - Perform some additional pre-processing for modeling.
     - **4_Downsampling.ipynb** - Implementation for various downsampling methods evaluated.